Skip to main content

 The award, which draws to a close this year, is presented annually to new graduates of the School of Drama, Dance, Production and Film (DDPF) to fund a project, performance, phase of research and development or launch a creative company.

-This year’s recipient of the final fellowship is Dr Aby Watson, a neuroqueer artist, choreographer, academic, performer and activist, who will use the funding for Disordering Dance: A (choreo)Graphic Memoir of Neuroqueering, where she will turn her doctoral thesis into a graphic memoir.
+This year’s recipient of the final fellowship is Dr Aby Watson, a neuroqueer artist, choreographer, academic, performer and activist, who will use the funding for Disordering Dance: A (choreo)Graphic Memoir of Neuroqueering, where she will turn their doctoral thesis into a graphic memoir.

-She will collaborate with comics artist Georgia Webber to explore how neuroqueer choreography and graphic medicine can be used to illustrate a personal journey of defying societal expectations through dance.
+Aby will collaborate with comics artist Georgia Webber to explore how neuroqueer choreography and graphic medicine can be used to illustrate a personal journey of defying societal expectations through dance.

 The development phase will result in the creation and print of a limited-edition graphic zine, to be launched and distributed in partnership with Glasgow Zine Library.